-With 2,000 square miles of space in a subtropical wonderland, Miami is a metropolitan paradise of gorgeous beaches, gorgeous people, and iconic culture, blending Latin beats, Caribbean flavours, and red-blooded Americana.
+With 2,000 square miles of space in a subtropical wonderland, Miami is a metropolitan paradise of gorgeous beaches, gorgeous people, and iconic culture, blending Latin beats, Caribbean flavors, and red-blooded Americana.
 This spirited combination makes Miami a great place to explore, and there are numerous ways to do it.
-The Magic City has many neighbourhoods accessible by public transportation, and plenty of places to hike, bike, and boat.
+The Magic City has many neighborhoods accessible by public transportation, and plenty of places to hike, bike, and boat.
 So, what are the best ways to get around Miami?
 It really depends on your budget and the level of independence and convenience you require.
 We cover all the possibilities in our Miami transportation guide.

 Miami International Airport (MIA) and Fort Lauderdale International Airport (FLL)